KyleW888/azurehoneypot/README.md

 ## MAP

-The interactive visualization can be accessed here: [Honeypot Visualization Demo](https://kylew888.github.io/azurehoneypot/).
+The visualization can be accessed here: [Honeypot Visualization Demo](https://kylew888.github.io/azurehoneypot/).